fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 | 13B        | 52 GB        | 26 GB        | ~110-130 GB          | 26-35 GB         |
 | 70B        | 280 GB       | 140 GB       | ~600-700 GB          | 140-180 GB       |

-*Note: Training estimates assume Adam optimizer and moderate batch size.
-Actual values vary based on architecture, sequence length, and batch size.*
+[^memory_estimates]: Training estimates assume Adam optimizer and moderate batch size.
+Actual values vary based on architecture, sequence length, and batch size.

 ### The Evolution from Classic ML to Foundation Models

-Classic machine learning models were designed to fit on a single machine.
-Traditional ML models - such as linear regression, logistic regression, decision trees, random forests, support vector machines (SVM), and gradient boosting (XGBoost, LightGBM) - typically had thousands to millions of parameters and were trained on datasets that fit in memory.
-The deep learning era brought models with hundreds of millions of parameters (e.g., ResNet, BERT), requiring GPUs but still manageable on single devices.
-Today's foundation model era has models with billions to trillions of parameters (e.g., GPT-4, Gemini, LLaMA), requiring distributed systems from day one.
+The progression from classic machine learning to modern foundation models represents a fundamental shift in computational requirements and architectural paradigms.
+Classic machine learning models were designed to operate on single machines, with traditional algorithms—including linear regression, logistic regression, decision trees, random forests, support vector machines (SVM), and gradient boosting methods (XGBoost, LightGBM)—typically comprising thousands to millions of parameters and training on datasets that fit entirely in system memory.

+The deep learning era introduced models with hundreds of millions of parameters, exemplified by architectures such as ResNet and BERT.
+While these models necessitated GPU acceleration, they remained manageable on single-device configurations.
+The contemporary foundation model era has fundamentally altered this landscape: models now span billions to trillions of parameters (e.g., GPT-4, Gemini, LLaMA), requiring distributed systems as an architectural prerequisite rather than an optimization.

-The shift to distributed AI enabled breakthrough capabilities - models that can understand and generate human-like text, code, and multimodal content.
-It also drove enterprise adoption, with companies deploying AI at scale for production workloads, and accelerated research through faster iteration cycles enabled by parallel experimentation.
+This transition to distributed AI has enabled breakthrough capabilities, including models capable of understanding and generating human-like text, code, and multimodal content.
+The shift has also catalyzed enterprise adoption, with organizations deploying AI systems at scale for production workloads.
+Furthermore, distributed architectures have accelerated research progress through faster iteration cycles enabled by parallel experimentation across multiple compute nodes.

 ## 2. The Modern AI Model Lifecycle